koithos/kimspect/README.md

 ## Features

-- [x] List images in a Kubernetes cluster based on different filters, e.g., image details in a pod, namespace, or node.
+- [x] List images in a Kubernetes cluster based on different filters:
+  - Filter by namespace
+  - Filter by node
+  - Filter by pod name
+  - Filter by container image registry
+- [x] Advanced logging capabilities:
+  - Multiple verbosity levels (-v, -vv, -vvv, -vvvv)
+  - Support for both plain and JSON log formats
-- [ ] Get labels and annotations in a pod, namespace, or node.
+- [ ] Get labels and annotations in a pod, namespace, or node (coming soon)
-- [ ] Retrieve health and metrics from pods or nodes.
+- [ ] Retrieve health and metrics from pods or nodes (coming soon)

 ## Installation